How to Setup Airthings' Radon Monitor

 When placing the detector it is best to find a space that represents your normal breathing air.
 So placing it in a living area, like a bedroom or a living room, is preferred.

-It should be placed out of direct sunlight, or moisture at least 2 feet off of the ground, and at least 5 feet away from the nearest door, window, or air vent.
+Placed the radon monitor out of direct sunlight, or moisture at least 2 feet off of the ground, and at least 5 feet away from the nearest door, window, or air vent.
 It is also important to not move the detector during the test.

 When choosing your location, one should avoid setting the detector directly on natural stone, as they can falsely raise your reading, resulting in an inaccurate average.